-This Pigneto cafe, which is a favorite of local bohemian film types and radical literati, is a great casual hangout at any time of day.
+This Pigneto cafe and restaurant, which is a favorite of local bohemian film types and radical literati, is a great casual hangout at any time of day.
 Perfect for lazy cappuccino mornings and laid-back newspaper reading; Necci is also ideal for a quick lunch, and great for happy-hour conviviality and relaxed dinner.

-For about 10 years now, Pigneto has been the “it” neighborhood for contemporary culture pundits.
+For the last 10 years, Pigneto has been the “it” neighborhood for contemporary culture pundits.
 I like the relaxed vibe, the rainbow of cultures and ages that inhabit its tree-lined avenues, the laid-back bars and edgy boutiques like R-01-IOS (Check the article) that sit adjacent to the old corner haberdashers that still sell zippers and buttons to local housewives.
 The nearby Via del Pigneto is an automobile-free main thoroughfare of the shabby chic quartiere, and original filming location of Pasolini’s Accattone and Rossellini’s Roma Città Aperta.

-Necci dal 1924 also organizes an evening vintage market garage sale.
-Here you can find old vinyl LPs, revamped second hand clothing, crafty objects, cool furniture, books and trinkets; you can dine on great dishes and snacks, and simply relax, drinking chilled beers in the garden, or sip bold wine by the fireplace.
+Necci dal 1924 also opens an evening second hand vintage market.
+Here you can find old vinyl LPs, revamped used clothing, crafty objects, cool furniture, books and trinkets; you can dine on great dishes and drinks, and simply relax, sipping chilled beers in the garden, or swirl bold wine by the fireplace.

-I come to Pigneto’s hook-up institution Necci dal 1924 to take advantage of the cooking lessons taught here by a group of fun-loving vegetarian hippies.
-But when I drop by just to hang out, and not attend any classes or tastings, I like to sit by myself, kick off my sandals and bring a book to go along with my sunset aperitivo.
+I come to Pigneto’s hook-up institution Necci dal 1924 to sit by myself, kick off my shoes and bring a book to go along with my sunset aperitivo.